Tokugawa shogunate: Policies to control the daimyō

-Although the shogun issued certain laws, such as the buke shohatto on the daimyōs and the rest of the samurai class, each han administered its autonomous system of laws and taxation.
+Although the shogun issued certain laws, such as the buke shohatto on the daimyō and the rest of the samurai class, each han administered its autonomous system of laws and taxation.
 The shōgun did not interfere in a han's governance unless major incompetence (such as large rebellions) was shown, nor were central taxes issued.
 Instead, each han provided feudal duties, such as maintaining roads and official courier stations, building canals and harbors, providing troops, and relieving famines.
-Daimyōs were strategically placed to check each other, and the sankin-kōtai system ensured that daimyōs or their family were always in Edo, observed by the shogun.
+Daimyōs were strategically placed to check each other, and the sankin-kōtai system ensured that daimyō or their family were always in Edo, observed by the shogun.